You might be surprised by the #1 factor in your housekeeping success …

 No, the #1 factor in your housekeeping success or failure is … you.

 Knowing that truth can be really uncomfortable – especially if everything in your home looks and feels out of control, or if you’d rather blame someone or something else.

 But really, you are the one in charge of your home.
 You are the one creating a haven.
 Your home is your domain – it’s the area that is under your control.

-It may seem like you’re up against so much – messy family members, an overly busy schedule, not enough room, too much stuff, not enough physical energy.
+It may seem like you’re up against so much – messy family members, an overly busy schedule, not enough room, too much stuff, not enough physical energy, or illness.
 But you need to take all of those challenges into account and find a way to manage your home anyway.